 In school, we use a program called 'Success For All Phonics' to help children acquire and use important phonic skills.
 This learning begins in Nursery.

-The first part of our phonic programme focuses on the development of speaking and listening skills.
-The emphasis is getting children tuned into the sounds around them.
-This early phonic work helps children to listen to sounds around them, remember sounds and to develop vocabulary and language comprehension.

-Activities may include going on a listening walk, drumming on different objects outside and comparing sounds, playing a sound lotto game or making shakers.
-We may play instruments alongside a story or practice making loud and quiet sounds.
-We will sing lots of songs and action rhymes and enjoy listening to lots of different types of music.
+The first part of this programme focuses on the development of speaking and listening skills.
+The emphasis is on getting children tuned into the sounds around them.
+This helps children to listen to sounds around them, remember sounds and to develop vocabulary and language comprehension.
+Activities may include going on a listening walk, playing a sound lotto game or making shakers.
+We may play instruments alongside a story and will sing lots of songs and action rhymes.
+Later in our year in Foxes, we will begin to develop our appreciation of rhythm and rhyme, identifying rhyming words, play rhyming bingo, odd one out games and clap out syllables in words.
+We will then begin listening to the initial sounds in words and play lots of I Spy type games.